Scaffold Command

 Post processing files

-In the first example we showed a poorly formatted go file, the result will be equally badly formatted.
+The first example showed a poorly formatted go file; the result will be equally badly formatted.

-Here we show how to post process the files using gofmt
+The following demonstrates how to post process the files using gofmt:

 name: scaffold